mykter/afl-training/challenges/ntpq/ANSWERS.md

     afl-fuzz -i in -o out -x ntpq.dict ntp-4.2.8p8/ntpq/ntpq

 With the help of this dictionary you'll see the number of paths found shoot up.
-Whilst working on this challenge, I found and reported a new vulnerability in 4.2.8p10 using this approach, CVE-2018-7183.
+Some issues have been found in 4.2.8p10 using this approach that have been reported but not fixed at the time of writing - if in doubt, contact security@ntp.org.